* Trump forges deal for 3-month debt ceiling reprieve

 Investors remained wary of Hurricane Irma, which could strike Florida over the weekend.

-Construction-related shares gained, with Komatsu Ltd surging 3.0 percent and Hitachi Construction Machinery Co rising 1.9 percent.
+Construction-related shares gained, with Komatsu Ltd and Hitachi Construction Machinery Co both rising 2.7 percent.